J-Ogden99/startup/README.md

 - Authentification token is stored in their cookies, from which we find it again when entering other parts of the app.

 - Websocket allows a peer-to-peer connection with the server rather than for the client to constantly be checking the server for updates.

+- React allows single-page web applications by dynamically updating what UI code gets returned, and also gatekeeping certain returns based on credentials.